Tron (franchise): Tron: Ares (2025)

-The concept and ideas for a third film continued behind the scenes, from August 2016 to March 2017, when Jared Leto was announced to have signed on to co-star as a new character named Ares.
-In March 2019, co-producer Justin Springer confirmed that development on the project is ongoing; stating: "…it's about finding the right time, right script, and the right people at the studio…" In June 2020 the Walt Disney Studios President of Music & Soundtracks, Mitchel Leib, stated that while the studio hopes that Kosinski will return to the franchise, the studio was searching for a director.
-He also confirmed that the intention was for Daft Punk to once again serve as composers on the film soundtrack score.
-In August 2020, it was announced that Garth Davis will serve as director with a script written by Jesse Wigutow.
-In addition to Leto's role as one of the main characters, he will serve as co-producer with Justin Springer and Emma Ludbrook.

-In March 2022, while promoting Morbius, Leto confirmed that the film is still happening.
-By January 2023, Davis had exited as director, with Joachim Rønning entering negotiations to take the directing job.
-Leto was still attached, with production planned to begin in Vancouver in August 2023.
+Set fifteen years after the events of the second film, ENCOM and rival corporation Dillinger Systems—led by Julian Dillinger, grandson of Ed Dillinger—compete to bring digital constructs into the physical world.
+A sophisticated program named Ares is sent by Julian Dillinger from the digital realm into reality on a dangerous mission, marking humanity's first contact with artificial intelligences from the Grid.
+Ares, however, betrays Dillinger's command and aligns with Eve Kim, the new CEO of ENCOM who took over after Sam Flynn left the company for personal reasons, and together attempt to locate Kevin Flynn's Permanence Code, a key line of coding enabling digital beings to exist in the real world permanently.

+Tron: Ares was directed by Joachim Rønning, written by Jesse Wigutow, and features original music by Nine Inch Nails.
+The film stars Jared Leto as Ares, Greta Lee as Eve Kim, Evan Peters as Julian Dillinger, Jodie Turner-Smith, Hasan Minhaj, Arturo Castro, Gillian Anderson, and Jeff Bridges reprising his role as Kevin Flynn.

 Short film

 Tron: The Next Day (2011)

-The short film titled Tron: The Next Day, chronologically taking place one day after the events of Tron: Legacy, was included in all mediums of the home media release of Legacy; distributed by Walt Disney Studios Home Entertainment on April 5, 2011.
+The short film titled Tron: The Next Day, chronologically taking place one day after the events of Tron: Legacy, was included in all home media releases of Legacy; distributed by Walt Disney Studios Home Entertainment on April 5, 2011.
 The film, in addition to dealing with the immediate aftermath of Legacy, explores events that occurred between the events of the original film and its sequel.

-The short features the return of Dan Shor as Roy Kleinberg, and references Kevin Flynn.
+Boxleitner and Hedlund reprise their roles as Alan Bradley and Sam Flynn, as well as Dan Shor returning as Roy Kleinberg from the first film.

 Television

 Tron: Uprising (2012–2013)

-In March 2010, Disney announced that a TV series, entitled Tron: Uprising, was in production.
+In March 2010, Disney announced that an animated television series, entitled Tron: Uprising, was in production.
+Set between the first and second films.
+Uprising explores Tron's attempts at mentoring new programs and forming a revolution against Clu.
 The premiere aired on June 7, 2012, on Disney XD.
 The series was cancelled after 19 episodes with the last episode airing on January 28, 2013.